xujihui1985/learninggo/profiling/readme.md

   If the line ends with "(forced)", this GC was forced by a runtime.GC() call and all phases are STW.

+> you will see GC forced when cpu is idle to run, and gc will force itself to run

 ```
 垃圾回收信息
 gc 1 @2.104s 0%: 0.018+1.3+0.076 ms clock, 0.054+0.35/1.0/3.0+0.23 ms cpu, 4->4->3 MB, 5 MB goal, 4 P。